techlord001/techlord001/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a full-stack web developer by trade, with my primary experience being on the front-end.
-However I am knowledge on all sides of web development from design to deployment.
+However I am knowledgeable on all sides of web development from design to deployment and I'm currently working on shifting my focus to the back-end.
 My favourite technologies are Javascript, Vue.js & Laravel.

 Down below in my [toolbox](#toolbox) are the technologies that I have experience with, and below that are the technologies that I'm currently [learning](#learning).